Avoxel284/kache.js/README.md

 let lyrics = kache.r("urlOfTheSongLyrics/API/whatever") || functionThatRequestsAnAPIAndGetsSongLyrics();
 // Boom!
 You have your lyrics fresh from the kache instead of ringing up your local ratelimited lyric API.
+And if you don't (retrieve function will just return null), well I guess you'll have to make that call.
 ```

 ## External kache file